Mental Health related deaths

 Devon Partnership NHS Trust

-Concerns summary Crucial information, especially about previous suicide attempts, was not consistently recorded or shared across different risk assessments.
+Concerns summary (AI summary) Crucial information, especially about previous suicide attempts, was not consistently recorded or shared across different risk assessments.
 This prevented staff from knowing significant risks, potentially impacting care decisions and safety measures.

 Gaia Pope-Sutherland